 Fibreglass Pool Shell (alone)

-There is a lot of work that goes into building a swimming pool and everything costs money.
+A lot of work goes into building a swimming pool and everything costs money.

-In most areas, you must have a council approval letter and proper pool fencing before you dig up a new swimming pool.
+In some areas, you must have a council approval letter and proper pool fencing before you dig up a new swimming pool.

 If you prefer an inground swimming pool, you will need paving around the pool.
 For an above ground pool, a deck has to be installed around the pool.
-This extra work costs thousands of dollars.
+This may cost you extra.

-The best thing is to get quotes from different pool builders to get an idea of total costs for pool installation in your area.
+The best thing is to get quotes from different pool builders to get an idea of how much does it cost to build a swimming pool in your area.

 When installing a swimming pool, you have to plan to get it right.
 These are the key areas to reflect on:

-The shape and size: who will be spending the most time in the pool, and is it for the family, for entertainment or for fitness?
+The shape and size: Who will be spending the most time in the pool?
+Is it for the family, entertainment, or fitness?

-Safety: safety comes first when installing a swimming pool and you need to put up proper fencing or else, your installation could be unsafe and unlawful.
+Safety: Safety comes first when installing a swimming pool.
+You need to put up proper fencing; otherwise, your installation could be unsafe and unlawful.